danielgreenberger/RaceCar/RosIntegration/README.md

 ### Creating catkin workspace and package

 The build process under ROS is done using the **catkin** tool, which is based on a modified version of cmake.
-The rest of this sections will explain how to work with catkin.
+The rest of this section will explain how to work with catkin.

 ##### Step 1: Creating the workspace
 First go to the path where you wish to place your workspace, which can be any path where you have read/write/execute persmissions.

-Then create the workspace folder:
+Next, create the workspace folder:
 ```
 mkdir -p catkin_ws/src
 ```